Welcome to Hertfordshire Walker

 The Woodman Inn, Water End - a short detour from the route

 6: At this point you can cross the motorway and visit The Woodman Inn at Water End (location - https://w3w.co/task.wonderfully.cares).
-If not, turn left then climb the steps up to the footbridge looking out for a footpath on your left set back in the hedgerow (location - https://w3w.co/reward.line.king).
+Turn left after going under the footbridge then climb up to a footpath set back in the hedgerow (location - https://w3w.co/reward.line.king).

-This is North Mymms footpath 6.
-Go through the wooden gate.
+Go through a gate then follow North Mymms footpath 6.
 Straight ahead you will see North Mymms Cricket Club.
-Veer right then walk WNW for 490m heading for St Mary's Church in the distance and continue until you reach St Mary's Church Road (location - https://w3w.co/depend.easy.sulk).
+Veer right then walk WNW for 490m heading for St Mary's Church.
+Continue until you reach St Mary's Church Road (location - https://w3w.co/depend.easy.sulk).

 St Mary's Church, North Mymms